naelaboraya/Threads-in-java/README.md

 ## Usage

 To use the code, you can either import the project into your IDE and run the main method in the Ex2_1.Test_Ex2_1 class, or you can compile and run the code using the javac and java command-line tools.
+To use part 2 , you can see the test class "Tests" in package "Ex2_2" , you can modify the tasks as you want and do your own tests.
+You can also import the package into your project and use the classes to prioritize and execute your own tasks.

 ## Built With

 * [Intellij IDEA](https://www.jetbrains.com/idea/download/#section=windows) - The Java integrated development environment used for coding and building the project.